-For anyone who has been watching the incredible ‘Africa’ series on the BBC, you’ll be aware of the wonders of Africa – official or not.
 The African continent is incredibly diverse, supporting a range of distinct and rare wildlife in its many different landscapes.
-The New Seven Wonders of Africa were announced earlier this week, so let’s take a look at the incredible places that made the list!
+Not to mention the millions of people who call the continent home.
+From deserts to mountains and savannah plains to coral reefs teeming with life, the African continent has everything.
+The new Seven Wonders of Africa were announced back in 2013, so let’s take a look at the incredible places that made the list!

 This giant area makes it possible for that most impressive of natural events – the Great Migration – to take place.
-Millions of wildebeest, zebra and other animals complete their circulatory migration each year in search of greener pasture, setting in motion an ecological event whose effects are felt by every level of the food chain.
+Millions of wildebeest, zebra and other animals complete their circulatory migration each year in search of greener pasture, setting in motion an ecological event, the effects of which are felt by every level of the food chain.

 Visit the Serengeti and see these amazing creatures for real!

-The Ngorongoro Crater is a caldera (an ancient volcanic crater) which is some 20km wide.
-With a permanent water and pasture source, the crater is host to almost every species of African animal.
-The crater lies within the Ngorongoro Conservation Area, which itself includes highland plains, scrub bush and forests covering thousands of square kilometres.
+The Ngorongoro Crater is a caldera (an ancient volcanic crater) that is some 20km wide.
+With permanent water and pasture source, the crater is host to a great diversity of wildlife; not giraffes though, they can’t climb in or out of the crater!
+The crater lies within the Ngorongoro Conservation Area, which itself includes highland plains, scrub bush, and forests covering thousands of square kilometres.

-This is prime game-viewing country, where you’re sure to see the Big Five in all their glory – and their smaller neighbours too.
+This is prime game-viewing country, where you’re sure to see the Big Five in all their glory – and much more wildlife besides.

 The highest free-standing mountain in the world, Mount Kilimanjaro is also the highest peak in Africa, with Uhuru Peak reaching a height of 5895m.
 An enormous stratovolcano that began forming millions of years ago, two of its peaks are extinct, though Kibo is dormant and could erupt again.